Jim McGuinness: Second year

-In his second season in charge of the Donegal senior football team, McGuinness led his team from the preliminary round of the Ulster Senior Football Championship all the way to the Sam Maguire Cup, two years ahead of schedule, half-way through his intended Olympiad.
+In his second season in charge of the Donegal senior football team, McGuinness led his team from the preliminary round of the Ulster SFC all the way to the Sam Maguire Cup, two years ahead of schedule, half-way through his intended Olympiad.

-Donegal retained the Ulster title for the first time in team history on 22 July 2012, with a 2–18 to 0–13 victory over Down.
-McGuinness then masterminded a comprehensive defeat of Kerry in the All-Ireland Senior Football Championship quarter-finals.
+Donegal retained the Ulster SFC title for the first time in team history on 22 July 2012, with a 2–18 to 0–13 victory over Down.
+McGuinness then masterminded a comprehensive defeat of Kerry in the All-Ireland SFC quarter-final between the teams.
 This result was described by the national media as "the most seismic result in [Kerry] since the 1987 Munster final replay defeat to Cork".
 Pat Spillane, prominent critic of the team, was nowhere to be seen after this defeat of his own team, though he bumped into Jim McGuinness on the steps of a hotel the following week as McGuinness was being photographed receiving an award.

-McGuinness then led his team to the 2012 All-Ireland Senior Football Championship Final with a comprehensive semi-final defeat of title-favourites Cork at Croke Park.
+McGuinness then led his team to the 2012 All-Ireland SFC final, with a comprehensive semi-final defeat of title-favourites Cork at Croke Park.
 Ahead of the match, Cork were favourites to win the title itself (even though this was only the semi-final).
 Tyrone's Mickey Harte, attempting to analyse the game for the BBC, expressed his shock: "To be honest, I could not see that coming.
 Donegal annihilated Cork, there is no other word for it".
 Martin McHugh, a member of the successful 1992 side, said it was the best ever performance by any Donegal team, including his own.

-McGuinness's Donegal team defeated Mayo in the 2012 All-Ireland Senior Football Championship Final.
+McGuinness's Donegal team defeated Mayo in the 2012 All-Ireland SFC final.
 McGuinness duetted with Daniel O'Donnell on "Destination Donegal" at the homecoming.
 He was later awarded Donegal Person of the Year.